Zineb El Rhazoui: Post-shooting

+Resignation from Charlie Hebdo

 On September 10, 2016, Rhazoui announced her intention to quit Charlie Hebdo during an interview on Web7Radio.
 According to her, the magazine is "under full police surveillance" and not the same as it used to be prior to the massacre.
 She formalized her departure on January 3, and criticized the magazine three days later, on the eve of the massacre's second anniversary, for following the "editorial line demanded by Islamists" and for no longer being motivated to draw Muhammad.

 She became the subject of a documentary titled Rien n'est pardonné ("Nothing is Forgiven"), directed by Vincent Coen and Guillaume Vandenberghe and co-produced by Belgium's Francophone RTBF network.
 It chronicles her life from 2011, during the Arab Spring in Morocco, to 2016.
 The film appeared at the 2017 Festival International de Programmes Audiovisuels in Biarritz, and at the 2018 One World Film Festival in Prague.